Jamai Raja (2014 TV series): 6 months later

 DD wants special care for Roshni, so she makes her live in her house.
-Sidharat and family accompany her as they do not want to miss the opportunity to care for Roshni.
+Siddharth and family accompany her as they do not want to miss the opportunity to care for Roshni.
 Roshni and Sid meet a child named Ayesha.
 They bring Ayesha home upon knowing that Ayesha is lost.
 She is greeted with happiness by all family members except for DD, NM (Nani Mausi) and Dadi bua.
 Roshni has a miscarriage while Sid and Ayesha are out.
 DD blames Sid and Ayesha for this situation and accuses him of murdering his child.
 Sid and Roshni grieve over the miscarriage.
 Sid decides to adopt Ayesha.
 Roshani (initially) opposes it, but later agrees.
 DD is unhappy with their decision.
 Later, Ayesha saves DD from the fire, and becomes kind to Ayesha and agrees over the adoption.
 DD meets Shabnam at her workplace and decides to bring her to her house, listening to her back story.

 DD organises a party to introduce Ayesha to everyone.
 Shabnam threatens to kill Roshni but fails.
 Shabnam and Ayesha are falsely said to be the daughters of Shiv Patel.
-DD becomes enraged after hearing the news and plans to kill Shabnam.
-Sidharth saves Shabnam.
+DD becomes enraged after hearing the news and plans to kill Shabnam.Siddharth saves Shabnam.
 He learns how Kritika married Bunty.
 He is enraged and expels Bua Dadi from the house.
 Sam gets divorce papers from Yash and everyone; such as Roshni, blames Sid for that.
 Shabnam drugs Sid and brings him to her room.
 When Sid wakes up, he finds himself in a bad situation.
 Shabnam accuses Sid of molestation.
-Everyone but Roshni loses faith in Sidharth.
+Everyone but Roshni loses faith in Siddharth.
 Shabnam kills Sid and DD is blamed for his murder.
 Shattered Roshni tries to save her mother from jail, but fails.
 She meets DD and they both cry over Sid's death.
 Sid's parents leave.